Shivamup51/Magma/README.md

 # Magma

-• The Magma Portfolio is a dynamic frontend webpage showcasing my skills in web development and design
+• The Magma Portfolio is a dynamic frontend webpage showcasing my skills in web development and design<br>
-• Implemented responsive design principles to ensure compatibility across various devices and screen sizes, offering a seamless user experience.
+• Implemented responsive design principles to ensure compatibility across various devices and screen sizes, offering a seamless user experience.<br>
-• Integrated JavaScript to incorporate interactive elements such as animations, hover effects, and transitions, enhancing user engagement and interactivity.
+• Integrated JavaScript to incorporate interactive elements such as animations, hover effects, and transitions, enhancing user engagement and interactivity.<br>
-• Employed custom tailwind CSS styles and design elements to create a visually appealing and cohesive aesthetic that reflects personal branding and professional identity
+• Employed custom tailwind CSS styles and design elements to create a visually appealing and cohesive aesthetic that reflects personal branding and professional identity.<br>
-• The HTML canvas element to create visually captivating graphics and dynamic visualizations, adding depth and creativity to the portfolio
+• The HTML canvas element to create visually captivating graphics and dynamic visualizations, adding depth and creativity to the portfolio.<br>